-The International Corporate Banking sub-division ("ICB") supports international companies in their expansion and operations in Cyprus through foreign direct investment as well as supporting large Cypriot and international groups operating from Cyprus in their expansion overseas.
+The ICB sub-division has been part of IB since October 2022.
+It supports large Cypriot and international groups, preferably operating from Cyprus, in their expansion overseas.
+It provides financing from Cyprus in respect of projects based overseas and accepts collateral both in Cyprus and overseas (the main focus overseas being Greece and the United Kingdom) in relation to such financing.
 ICB specialises in large international cross border and multi-jurisdictional transactions utilising the expertise of its team and the complete range of financial services and products offered by the Bank.
-It aims to support Cypriot groups in their expansion overseas and Greek/Cypriot origin groups in their business endeavours in Cyprus and across Europe.
 It provides diversification to the Group, both in terms of risk and income as well as geography and sector while helping to expand the Group's customer base.
-Additionally, it provides support and works closely with project finance and loan syndication teams, as well as the ICB team utilising synergies to add value to the customers and the Group.
+Additionally, it provides support and works closely with project finance and loan syndication teams, to add value to the customers and the Group.